Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 }
 {% endhighlight %}

+Lastly, when the data is created, each object is mapped to a unique identifier.
+Meaning that access to a favorite test object or scenario involving an object with a certain state is just a simple key away!
+No more having to create a really complex object by hand every time a new scenario needs to be tested.

+One of the downsides to this is that this file could get really big, really fast.
+Potentially slowing down the test suite.
+When tests start to take for ever, they get run less.
+Test that are built and not run is just as bad as not having tests in the first place!

+Anyways I could go on and on about this subject.
+Which I might do in a future post.

-Before delving into the how and why of writing objects to a file, it would be nice to mention some more concrete persistence APIs.
+Before leaving, it would be nice to mention some more concrete persistence APIs.
+While having files to read and write a small subset of objects, it has really no place for real work.

+Feel free to check these handy tools out!

-As relation databases go there are many to choose from, here is a small sample:
+If you want a relation database there are many to choose from, here is a small sample:

 - [MySQL](https://www.mysql.com/)
 - [PostgreSQL](https://www.postgresql.org/about/)